m4pol/fatebot/README.md

 		var_name = "224.12"
 		var_name = "224.20"

-	//The ip range that look like this it will return range of The id since 0 - 255 by default.
+	#The ip range that look like this it will return range of The id since 0 - 255 by default.
-	//So...
+	#So...
 That's mean you don't need to add a case of your ip range.

 (3) Then go to The "SSH_Conn" function, And add your ip constant to The slice name "NetList".